leafstorm/space-station/README.md

 Roles
 =====
+* `firewalld` turns on firewalld, and provides a `Restart firewalld` handler for everyone else to use.

 * `server-tools` installs some packages I like.
 (All of these are in Fedora, but I had to add a couple of OpenSUSE Build Service repositories to get them on CentOS.)